Boston Review Forum: What Nature

 “In time of crisis, we summon up our strength,” wrote poet Muriel Rukeyser.
 This collection gathers poems—from the eve of the twenty- first century to the month following Trump’s election—to mark a moment of political rupture, summoning the collective strength found in the languages of resistance and memory, subversion and declamation, struggle and hope.
 Poetry is a counterforce.
 We offer these poems to readers as Rukeyser did—“not walls, but human things, human faces.”

-ALSO: Read my introduction to our forum on Race and the Poetic Avant-Garde, featuring essays by Dorothy Wang, David Marriott, Lyn Hejinian, Prageeta Sharma, David Lloyd, Mónica de la Torre, Erica Hunt, and John Yau.
+ALSO at Boston Review: Read my introduction to our forum on Race and the Poetic Avant-Garde, featuring essays by Dorothy Wang, David Marriott, Lyn Hejinian, Prageeta Sharma, David Lloyd, Mónica de la Torre, Erica Hunt, and John Yau.

 Founding Editor (with Jennifer Kronovet) of CIRCUMFERENCE: Poetry in Translation